 What if there is no court order?
 The Hague Abduction Convention does not define “exercise” of rights of custody, but courts have found that, absent a ruling from a court in the country of habitual residence, a court should liberally find “exercise” when a parent keeps or seeks to keep any regular contact with the child.
 See In re Leslie, 377 F.Supp.2d 1232,1243 (S.D.
 Fla.
 2005) (“exercise” is liberally interpreted); In re Ahumada Cabrera, 323 F.Supp.2d 1303, 1312 (S.D.
 Fla.2004); Mendez Lynch v.
 Mendez Lynch, 220 F.Supp.2d 1347, 1359 (M.D.
 Fla.
 2002) (father exercised rights by supporting the children and visiting regularly, deciding about school and attending to his daughter’s medical needs); Sealed Appellant v.
 Sealed Appellee, 394 F.3d 338, 343-44 (5th Cir.
 2004) (father who visited the children 5 times a year and paid child support had exercised custody rights); Friedrich v.
 Friedrich, 78 F.3d 1060, 1066 (6th Cir.
 1996) (any attempt to maintain a somewhat regular relationship with the child should constitute “exercise” of rights of custody and, once a court finds the parent left behind exercised custody rights in any manner, “it should stop – completely avoiding the question of whether the parent exercised the custody rights well or badly.”); Hirst v.
 Tiberghien, 947 F.Supp.
 578, 594 (D. SC 2013) (mother had physical custody of children and had been solely responsible for their care following father’s relocation to the U.S. and prior to the children’s travel to the U.S.); Fernandez v.
 Somaru, 2012 WL 3553779 *9 (M.D.
 Fla.
 2012) (there was no evidence of any acts by mother that constituted clear and unequivocal abandonment of the child); Garcia v.
 Varona, 806 F.Supp.2d 1299, 1317 (N.D.
 GA 2011) (father sought to be a continual presence and influence in the life of the children until the day of their wrongful removal); Giampaolo v.
 Erneta, 390 F.Supp.2d 1269 (N.D.
 Ga.
 2004) (father exercised rights of custody by regular involvement with the child’s school).

-In one recent case, the court held “rights of custody” for Hague Convention analysis may arise by operation of civil law establishing parental rights and obligations.
+“Rights of custody” for Hague Convention analysis may arise by operation of civil law establishing parental rights and obligations.
 See Roque-Gomez v.
 Tellez-Martinez, Case No. 2:14-cv-398-FtM-29DNF (M.D.
 Fla.
 2014) (Mexican doctrine of patria potestas — parental authority/responsibility – provided each parent with rights and responsibilities regarding children, including custody and care, which created a “right of custody” for purposes of the Hague Convention).